Sunday, November 26, 2023

 Esmeralda Productions (1968-1970) - Producers Bernard Belleza and wife Divina Valencia.
 Belleza also operated Dranreb Productions just before his death in 1970.

 Estrella Pictures - Producer Augusto Salvador.
-Produced one bomba film, Durando (1970).
+Produced two bomba films, Durando and Gonzales (both 1970).

 Everlasting Pictures, Inc - Producer B.F.
 Ongpauco